vrachieru/f64-consignatie/README.md

 5. Create a cron job to run the bot at a certain interval
 `crontab -l | { cat; echo "0 * * * * cd /home/pi/f64; python main.py"; } | crontab -`

+## Todo

+- [ ] Add error handling
+- [ ] Process product titles to remove useless data
+- [ ] Add auto-follow feature to spread awareness
+- [ ] Drop dependency to cron
+- [ ] Use a real database when things get big
+- [ ] Add functionality to track product status (in stock/out of stock/etc)

 ## License